 On the golf side, there are courses like the Ocean Course at Hammock Beach that allow you to play right along the Atlantic Ocean.
-Other popular courses include Palm Harbor Golf Course, The Grand Club Cypress Knoll Golf Course designed by Gary Player, and The Grand Club Pine Lakes Golf Course designed by Arnold Palmer.
+Other popular courses include Palm Harbor Golf Course, and The Grand Club Pine Lakes Golf Course designed by Arnold Palmer.

 Palm Coast Culture